White Latin Americans: Chile

 Chile was initially an unattractive place for migrants, because it was far from Europe and relatively difficult to reach.
 However, during the 18th century an influx of emigrants from Spain moved to Chile.
 They were mostly Basques, who rose rapidly up the social ladder, becoming part of the political elite that still dominates the country.
 An estimated 1.6 million (10%) to 3.2 million (20%) Chileans have a surname (one or both) of Basque origin.
 The Basques liked Chile because of its similarity to their native land: cool climate, with similar geography, fruits, seafood, and wine.

 The Spanish was the most significant European immigration to Chile, although there was never a massive immigration, such as happened in neighboring Argentina and Uruguay, and, therefore, the Chilean population wasn't "whitened" to the same extent.
 However, it is undeniable that immigrants have played a role in Chilean society.
 Between 1851 and 1924, Chile received only 0.5% of the total European immigration to Latin America, compared to 46% for Argentina, 33% for Brazil, 14% for Cuba, and 4% for Uruguay.
 This was because such migrants came across the Atlantic, not the Pacific, and before the construction of the Panama Canal, Europeans preferring to settle in countries close to their homelands, instead of taking the long route through the Straits of Magellan or across the Andes.
 In 1907, the European-born reached a peak of 2.4% of the Chilean population, decreasing to 1.8% in 1920, and 1.5% in 1930.

 About 5% of the Chilean population has some French ancestry.
 Over 700,000 (4.5%) Chileans may be of British (English, Scottish and Welsh) or Irish origin.
 Another significant immigrant group is Croatian.
 The number of their descendants today is estimated to be 380,000, or 2.4% of the population.
 Other authors claim that close to 4.6% of the Chilean population must have some Croatian ancestry.

 After the failed liberal revolution of 1848 in the German states, a significant German immigration took place, laying the foundation for the German-Chilean community.
-Sponsored by the Chilean government, to "unbarbarize" and colonize the southern region, these Germans (including German-speaking Swiss, Silesians, Alsatians and Austrians) settled mainly in Valdivia, Llanquihue, Chiloé, and Los Ángeles.
+Sponsored by the Chilean government, to "unbarbarize" and colonize the southern region, these Germans (including German-speaking Swiss, Silesians, Alsatians, Austrians, and Sudeten Germans) settled mainly in Valdivia, Llanquihue, Chiloé, and Los Ángeles.
 The Chilean Embassy in Germany estimated that 150,000 to 200,000 Chileans are of German origin.
+Like the Basques, the German settlers liked Chile, especially the south area, because they found climate and geography to be very similar to their own land.